What are the CMMC 2.0 Major Changes?

 4. No More Additional Practices

 This directly affects contractors who handle CUI.
 The original CMMC requirements added 20 unique practices to the original 110 of NIST SP 800-171.
-These 20 additional requirements have now been dropped entirely.
+The Department has now dropped these 20 additional requirements entirely.

 110 practices still isn’t a small number, but this removes some of the burdens for CUI-handling contractors.